zju-rolab/thomas_docker/README.md

+## Introduction

-# Scripts and configuration files to build & run dockers for robots in the lab
+Scripts and configuration files to build & run dockers for robots in the lab

 ## Quick start